 Dan, my shop landlord and the gentleman helping me build my Sprite, or maybe I should say I am helping him, has a brother named Dick with whom we share shop space.
 Dick's car is a 1929 Ford Model A Tudor sedan.
 The car was a beautifully restored show car until it became trapped in a garage fire.
 The car did not actually burn but was significantly damaged by the extreme heat.
 It has set in the shop for a few years, partially disassembled, awaiting restoration.
 Maybe Dick saw the progress we are making on the Sprite or maybe not.
 Anyway, he decided to take on the restoration.
 Dan and I will be helping.
 Here we have the entire body and all its related bits loaded on my trailer to be taken to the media blaster before we start.
 That's Dan's MGB visible in the third photo.

 Well we got it back from the blaster in just a couple of days.
 It looks like we should have told them to also remove all the filler material.
 All but the thinnest edges remain and the metal is rusting a little under most of it.
 We have been D/A sanding all the removable parts for a few days and still have more to do.
 So far the only significant rust we have found is at the bottom on the cowl.
 There are structural supports inside that made two panels close enough together to trap debris and moisture.
 We have panels ordered to replace them.
 We will see how they fit; internet reviews have not been entirely good so far.
 In the worst case, I will just patch in the rusty section.
-The left photo, upside down, shows the cowl as it was returned from the blaster except the rivets have already been removed from the flange on the top (bottom actually).
+The left photo, upside down, shows the cowl as it was returned from the blaster except the rivets have already been removed from the flange on the bottom (top in photo).
 The rust is obvious.
 The right photo gives a better view of the structural brace that probably caused the rust.
 The following photos show the brace after it was removed and a couple of views of the resulting rust.
+We later removed the two side cowl pieces from the firewall, they were riveted as well as spot welded.
+The top of the cowl is actually the gas tank, which bolts on and had already been removed.

 We are using epoxy primer from Southern Polyurethanes.
 This was recommended by my favorite paint supplier, LM Auto Color, as a supplier who specializes in restoration work more that production body shops.
 It is late August and early September and we have been hit by 90 plus degrees every day.
 We need to get the metal in primer as soon as possible so I called the manufacturer this morning to ask about advised maximum temperature and humidity.
 The answer was "No maximum, 100 degrees and raining is fine."
 I think I'm liking this company a lot.